topbitdu/unidom-dictionary/ROADMAP.md

 ## v0.3.1
 1. Improve the Dictionary Item model to remove the validations on the #``code`` attribute
 2. Improve the Dictionary Item spec for the validations on the #``dictionary_code`` attribute, the #``code`` attribute, and the #``value`` attribute

+## v0.3.2
+1. Improve the Dictionary Item spec for the validations on the #dictionary_code attribute, the #code attribute, and the #value attribute
+2. RSpec shared examples manifest